Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

+We emphasize that the morphological complexity conjecture encompasses structures with codimensional defects that are outside of our analysis.
+Moreover, the pearling bifurcation cannot be robustly suppressed within the FCH gradient flows.
+The experiments and simulations exhibiting the simple codimensional bifurcation route do not display signs of pearling bifurcation.
+In particular there is no mechanism within the FCH energy to explain why pearling would be expressed in longer polymers and inhibited in shorter but otherwise identical polymers.
+These limitations of the model are expanded upon in the discussion of Section\,\ref{s:Discussion}.
+In \cite{promislow2017existence} and \cite{DPV-19} two-component extensions of the FCH are proposed which posses more detailed internal layer structure and afford precise mechanisms to robustly inhibit pearling bifurcations.

-In Sections 2 and 3, respectively, we apply a multiscale analysis to derive the long time-scale evolution of admissible codimension one and two morpologies under the FCH equation.
-In particular we determine the impact of the far-field chemical potential on the curvature driven flow.
-In section 4 we extend these results to hybrid morphologies, deriving the laws governing their competitive evolution.
-We present bifurcation diagrams that show the regions of pearling and fingering stability of each morphology, and compare them to simulations of the FCH equation, to self consistent mean field density functional theory simulations, and to the experimental bifurcation diagrams presented in Figure\,\ref{f:Dicher}.
+In Sections 2 and 3, respectively, we apply a multiscale analysis to derive the long time-scale evolution of admissible codimension one and two structures under the FCH equation.
+In particular we extract the coupling of the bulk chemical potential on the curvature driven flow.
+In section 4 we extend these results to composite morphologies, deriving the laws governing their competitive evolution.
+We present bifurcation diagrams that show the regions of pearling stability and curve shortening of each morphology, and compare them to simulations of the FCH equation, to self consistent mean field density functional theory simulations, and to the experimental bifurcation diagrams presented in Figure\, \ref{f:Dicher}.
 These are the first results that explicitly quantify the complexity of the transients associated to amphiphilic polymer blends and identify the role of the pearling bifurcation in the generation of complex network morphologies.